Risk management and human resources in local government

 The currently increased funding levels will heighten organisational risk.
 It is prudent for local government to review organisational risk in the context of a risk management framework that is linked to the human resources that are available for the scale of the work ahead.
 Ensuring human resources are secured early, either by direct employment or outsourced support, should be part of the current forecast and budget processes.

-An example of council’s changed risk profile as a result of the greater funding for projects and renewals is the increased financial risk of managing the long-term, ongoing maintenance of those new or changed assets.
-Does the council have adequate funds to support this into the future, to ensure it is – or remains financially fit?
+An example of a council’s changed risk profile as a result of the greater funding for projects and renewals is the increased financial risk of managing the long-term, ongoing maintenance of those new or changed assets.
+Does the council have adequate funds to support this into the future, to ensure it is – or remains – financially fit?

 Flinders Shire Council are a great example of a small remote council considered financially fit and their approach towards financial management and consideration of new and future projects.
 CEO Daryl Buckingham takes a commercial approach to all projects and before any work is done, he ensures a commercial lens is placed over the operational cost of the project in line with a ten-year financial operational plan.
 Daryl states